tatianamac/tm11ty/src/posts/save-the-tears.md

 ## 3️⃣ Consider your weapons

+White women's weapons are microaggressions and a direct line to the police murder hotline.

 - Compliments: When you complimented another woman, what is your expectation?
 How have your compliments been racialised?
 Have you complimented a Black woman's hair and asked to touch it?
 Have you complimented an Asian woman's youthful skin?
 Have you referred to a Black/brown woman friend as exotic?
 Have you started or ended your compliments with "OMG I hate you."
 Have your compliments toward disabled women been infantilising?
 Have you perpetuated Westernised white beauty standards?
 - Tears: Have you ever cried to get your way?
 Who paid for it?
 - The Police: You have a nation state that will murder for your tears and your fear, real or not.
 Do you consider the weight of this power?